2DGD-F0TH/2DGD_F0TH/chapters/006_CollisionDetection.md

 The secret to this method is taking a snapshot of the object's position before its update phase and do a series of comparisons with the position after the update.

 \placeholder

+This method solves the problem given by platforms that can be crossed one-way.

 <!-- TODO: Snapshot before and after updating, react accordingly, allows for more advanced stuff -->